shengyao1998/Stock_Trading_Management_System/README.md

 ### Objectives
 This program was mainly developed to keep track and record personal asset.
 User can also used it to log the trading record they done in Stock.

-Another main purpose for this project is to improve my programming technique, and try to develop my first fully functional program with actual practical use.
-Also try to get start in the software architecutre design, better organized my program before venture into real project in my company.
+Another main purpose for this project is to improve my programming technique, and try to develop my first fully functional program with actual function.
+Also try to get start in the software architecutre design, better organized my program before venture into real project in my career.

-1. README.md
-2. SETUP.md
-3. CHANGE_LOG.md
-4. DEBUG_GUIDE.md
-5. BUG_TRACKER.md
-6. DEV_LOG.md

 # Installation
 ***Please Refer to SETUP.md to SETUP the Environment for this Project.